aadish07/KrishiMoolya/README.md

-# FarmtoFuture
+# KrishiMoolya
 AIML based Crop Price Prediction Model

-### Farm to Future 🌾
+### KrishiMoolya 🌾
-Welcome to **Farm to Future** – A platform that leverages technology to predict crop prices, empowering farmers with actionable insights for a better tomorrow.
+Welcome to **Krishi Moolya** – A platform that leverages technology to predict crop prices, empowering farmers with actionable insights for a better tomorrow.

 ---

 ## 🚀 Project Overview
-Farm to Future is a crop price prediction tool designed to assist farmers, traders, and decision-makers in planning their agriculture-related activities.
+KrishiMoolya is a crop price prediction tool designed to assist farmers, traders, and decision-makers in planning their agriculture-related activities.
 By utilizing historical data and advanced algorithms, this platform provides accurate price forecasts for various crops.

 ---